Avcx/7-gallery-app/README.md

    ``` zsh
    npm start
    ```

-4. This will start up the dev server allowing the project to be viewed in a browser at `localhost:3000`
+4. This will start up the dev server allowing the project to be viewed in a browser at: `localhost:3000`